www-tcm-c0m-activate/www-tcm-c0m-activate.github.io/README.md

 ## How to find code to activate TCM  ?

-_The only requirement to activate the TCM channel is to obtain the unique TCM activation code via the **[www.tcm.cóm/activate](https://www-tcm-c0m-activate.github.io/)** page.
-One needs to know that the TCM cóm activation code is a 5 digit code that needs to be entered on the official activation page of Watch TCM - **[www.tcm.cóm/activate](https://www-tcm-c0m-activate.github.io/)**._
+The only requirement to activate the TCM channel is to obtain the unique TCM activation code via the **[www.tcm.cóm/activate](https://www-tcm-c0m-activate.github.io/)** page.
+One needs to know that the TCM cóm activation code is a 5 digit code that needs to be entered on the official activation page of Watch TCM **[www.tcm.cóm/activate](https://www-tcm-c0m-activate.github.io/)**.

 * Activation steps will begin by navigating to the authorized website link (directed above).
 * On the main page, you have to select the platform for activation.